MannLabs/directlfq/README.md

 # directLFQ
 directLFQ is an open-source Python package for deriving protein intensities from Mass Spectrometry-based proteomics data.
-It demonstrates high accuracy as compared to state-of-the-art tools and allows fast processing of very large sample cohorts, as runtime increases linearly with sample number.
+It preserves peptide ratios, has a robust normalization approach and allows fast processing also of very large sample cohorts, as runtime increases linearly with sample number.

-You can process DIA and DDA data analyzed by Spectronaut, DIANN, [AlphaPept](https://github.com/MannLabs/alphapept), MaxQuant or FragPipe using a Graphical User Interface (GUI) or the python package.

 It is part of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).

-To enable all hyperlinks in this document, please view it at [GitHub](https://github.com/MannLabs/directlfq).
+You can process DIA and DDA data analyzed by [AlphaPept](https://github.com/MannLabs/alphapept), MaxQuant, FragPipe, Spectronaut and DIANN, using a Graphical User Interface (GUI) or the python package.

 - [directLFQ](#directlfq)